Italy's DiaSorin enters Indian market with joint venture

-MILAN Italian medical diagnostics group DiaSorin (DIAS.MI) has signed a joint venture with Trivitron Healthcare to enter India's 400 million-euro in vitro diagnostics market, the company said in a statement on Monday.
+MILAN, July 30 Italian medical diagnostics group DiaSorin has signed a joint venture with Trivitron Healthcare to enter India's 400 million-euro ($494.80 million) in vitro diagnostics market, the company said in a statement on Monday.

 India's in vitro diagnostics market is expected to grow 15 percent each year, the statement said.